YehuCo/NumClassificationNN/README.md

 A .txt file is included which describes the steps taken to build the network, as well as the formulas.

-Finally, the csv files are included.
+Finally, the csv files which contain the data are included.